'a profound reverence for life'

 Workplaces, equipment and systems of work that are designed to be safe contribute to healthy work environments.

-A tragedy in Australia’s history that highlights the need for good design is the incident during the construction of the West Gate Bridge in 1970 where 35 workers were killed when a large span of the bridge collapsed as a result of poor design and construction methods.
-A West Gate Bridge Memorial is located near the bridge.
+One incident that highlights the need for good design occurred during the construction of Victoria's West Gate Bridge in 1970.
+Tragically, 35 workers were killed when a large span of the bridge collapsed as a result of poor design and construction methods.
+The West Gate Bridge Memorial is located near the bridge to commemorate these workers.

 'we are all made from flesh and blood'

-Augusta Zadow became an advocate for women working in clothing factories.
-She was a major contributor to the establishment of the Working Women's Trades Union in 1890 and was a delegate to the United Trades and Labour Council of South Australia.
-She spoke in favour of women's suffrage and following the franchise of women in South Australia in 1894, she was appointed a factory inspector by the government of Charles Kingston.
+Augusta became an advocate for women working in clothing factories.
+She was a major contributor to the establishment of the Working Women's Trades Union in 1890.
+She was also a delegate to the United Trades and Labour Council of South Australia and spoke in favour of women's suffrage.
+Following women's enfranchisement in South Australia in 1894, the government of Charles Kingston appointed her as a factory inspector.
 She inspected factories and monitored working conditions for women and minors.